fusioncharts/dev_centre_docs/getting-started/django/your-first-map-using-django.md

 ---
 title: Your First Map in Django using FusionCharts | FusionCharts
-description: This article outlines the steps to be executed for creating your first map using the php wrapper.
+description: This article outlines the steps to be executed for creating your first map using the django wrapper.
 heading: Create a Map Using Django in FusionCharts
 ---